Four Seasons Centre

 The Four Seasons Centre for the Performing Arts is a 2,071-seat theatre in Toronto, Ontario, Canada, located at the southeast corner of University Avenue and Queen Street West, across from Osgoode Hall.
 The land on which it is located was a gift from the Government of Ontario.
 It is the home of the Canadian Opera Company (COC) and the National Ballet of Canada.
-The building's modernist design by was created by Canadian firm Diamond and Schmitt Architects, headed by Jack Diamond.
+The building's modernist design by was created by Canadian firm Diamond Schmitt Architects, headed by Jack Diamond.
 It was completed in 2006, and the interior design includes an unusual glass staircase.

 History

 In the 1980s, the Canadian Opera Company and financier Hal Jackman, president of the Ballet Opera House Corporation, had begun lobbying for a new building to replace the O'Keefe Centre (now known as Meridian Hall).
 This building had housed the opera company for about 40 years.
-The company had also previously been housed in the Royal Alexandra Theatre on King Street and the Elgin Theatre on Yonge Street.
-Earlier in the city's history, the Grand Opera House stood at Bay and Adelaide until it was demolished in 1927.
+The company had also previously been housed in the Hart House Theatre, the Royal Alexandra Theatre (Royal Alex), and the Elgin Theatre.

+The opera company was unhappy with the O'Keefe due to its multi-purpose design, which compromised it for opera.
+The hall was too large, causing poor acoustics for opera.
+The O'Keefe had to use sound amplification, considered less than ideal for many operas.
+It did not have enough storage space for the company to store multiple production sets.
+Its orchestra space was too small.
+The company produced opera productions elsewhere, such as the Royal Alex and the Elgin, both smaller venues suitable for smaller productions, although each had limitations.